 The admission process to the PhD programme

-The assessment is made in order to ensure that all PhD students are provided the opportunities and resources needed to complete a high-quality PhD programme.
+The admission process to the doctoral education at the Faculty of Medicine aims to ensure that all admitted PhD students are provided with the opportunities and resources necessary to complete a high-quality research education.

 For admission to full-time doctoral studies, this means that there must be sufficient funds to finance the PhD student's salary for four years.

-• The employer (such as Region Skåne) must approve the funding and certify that enough time is allocated within the student's regular employment position for them to be able to work on their thesis and participate in PhD courses and other elements of the PhD programme.
+• The employer must approve the funding and certify that enough time is allocated within the student's regular employment position for them to be able to work on their thesis and participate in PhD courses and other elements of the PhD programme.

-• A maximum of three months per year of clinical service – of relevance to the doctoral education – may be credited as part of the PhD programme.
+• A maximum of three months of clinically relevant service per year may be counted as part of the doctoral education time.

-Admission procedures with an external grant is currently under review, and therefore not possible at the time being.
+Admission with an external scholarship is currently under review and therefore not possible at this time.

 It is important that the PhD project is designed – in terms of content and time – in a way suitable for the doctoral programme.
 Therefore, the project plan is reviewed to ensure that it is reasonable in terms of content depth and breadth, thesis components and the timetable for the studies